Guitar Review: Faith Mars FRMG All Mahogany DreadnoughtPosted: November 17, 2016

 Keep on playing!

 P.S.
-I have also reviewed another Faith guitar since this posting, the Blood Moon Neptune electric acoustic!
+I have also reviewed two other Faith guitars since this posting’s original date, Blood Moon Neptune electric acoustic!
+Guitar Review: Faith Mars Legacy Drop Shoulder Dreadnought